WallStreetMojo

 For example, ABC Company sold goods worth $5,000 to XYZ Company.
 Now XYZ Company is liable to pay $5,000 to ABC Company.
 So in the books of ABC Company, XYZ Company is the debtor of $5,000, which is a part of accounts receivable.
 If the debtors fail to pay the amount, then the amount is written off as bad debts.

 Accounts receivable also include bills receivable, which direct the debtors to pay off the amount mentioned within the time specified on the bill.
-In the above example, if the bill of exchange is issued to XYZ Company, directing him to pay $5,000 within 60 days, then instead of reporting XYZ Company as debtors, ABC Company will report $5,000 as bills receivable.
+In the above example, if the bill of exchange is issued to XYZ Company, directing him to pay $5,000 within 60 days, instead of reporting XYZ Company as debtors, ABC Company will report $5,000 as bills receivable.

 #5 – Prepaid Expenses